Prussian Reform Movement

-The Prussian Reform Movement was a series of constitutional, administrative, social, and economic reforms early in 19th-century Prussia.
+The Prussian Reform Movement was a series of constitutional, administrative, social, and economic reforms in early 19th-century Prussia.
 They are sometimes known as the Stein–Hardenberg Reforms, for Karl Freiherr vom Stein and Karl August von Hardenberg, their main initiators.
 German historians, such as Heinrich von Treitschke, saw the reforms as the first steps towards the unification of Germany and the foundation of the German Empire before the First World War.

 The reforms were a reaction to the defeat of the Prussians by Napoleon I at the battle of Jena-Auerstedt in 1806, leading to the second Treaty of Tilsit, in which Prussia lost about half its territory and was forced to make massive tribute payments to the First French Empire.
-To make those payments, it needed to rationalize its administration.
+To make those payments, it needed to reorganize its administration to make tax collection and governance more efficient.

 To become a great power again, it initiated reforms from 1807 onwards, based on Enlightenment ideas and in line with reforms in other European nations.
 They led to the reorganization of Prussia's government and administration and changes in its agricultural trade regulations, including the abolition of serfdom and allowing peasants to become landowners.
 In industry, the reforms aimed to encourage competition by suppressing the monopoly of guilds.
 Administration was decentralised and the power of Prussian nobility reduced.
 There were also parallel military reforms led by Gerhard von Scharnhorst, August Neidhardt von Gneisenau, and Hermann von Boyen, and educational reforms headed by Wilhelm von Humboldt.
 Gneisenau made it clear that all these reforms were part of a single programme when he stated that Prussia had to put its foundations in "the three-faced primacy of arms, knowledge and the constitution".

 It is harder to ascertain when the reforms ended—in the fields of the constitution and internal politics in particular, the year 1819 marked a turning point, with Restoration tendencies gaining the upper hand over constitutional ones.
 Though the reforms undoubtedly modernised Prussia, their successes were mixed, with results that were against the reformers' original wishes.
 The agricultural reforms freed some peasants, but the liberalization of landholding condemned many of them to poverty.
 The Prussian nobility saw its privileges reduced but its overall position reinforced.